Noncommutative homological mirror functor: Finite group symmetry and graded mirror functors

 which is a chain map by the same argument as in the proof of Theorem \ref{thm:injthmsingle}.

 Now, for $p \in L_i \cap U (\subset \bL \cap U)$,

 which implies that $\Psi$ is a right inverse of $\mathcal{F}^{\bL}_1$. \end{proof}

-\section{Finite group symmetry and graded mirror functors}
+\chapter{Finite group symmetry and graded mirror functors}

-In this section we discuss the noncommutative mirror construction for a K\"ahler manifold with a finite group symmetry.
-This is in parallel with the commutative construction in Section 5 of \cite{CHL13}.
-One advantage in the noncommutative setup here is that the group needs not to be Abelian.
-Proposition \ref{prop:hatA} describes the mirror in terms of the mirror quotient geometry.
-Proposition \ref{prop:MF} gives the mirror $B$-side category.
-If in addition the manifold is Calabi-Yau, then the mirror is $\Z$-graded and the functor respects the $\Z$-grading (Proposition \ref{prop:F-graded}).
+In this chapter, we consider the noncommutative mirror construction for a K\"ahler manifold with a finite group symmetry and define $\Z$-graded mirror functors in the Calabi-Yau cases.
+The former is in parallel with the commutative construction in \cite[Section 5]{CHL13}.
+One advantage of the current setup is that it naturally allows non-Abelian groups.

+Finite group symmetry was used in the study of mirror symmetry since the earliest work of Candelas et.al. \cite{candelas91}.
+It plays an important role in recent proofs of homological mirror symmetry for Fermat-type hypersurfaces by Seidel and Sheridan \cite{Se2},\cite{Se},\cite{Sh}.
+Quotienting out a finite group symmetry often reduces to simpler geometries (for instance orbifold projective spaces) where homological mirror symmetry can be proved.
+Then one can go back to the original manifold by incorporating the equivariant and/or $\Z$-graded constructions.